BLCM/bl3mods/Apocalyptech/gameplay_changes/README.md

 - **Enemy Equips** - A set of mods to alter what kind of gear enemies use.
 - **Fragile Containers** - Makes the majority of containers in the game openable by taking damage from any source.
+- **Fragile Eridium Clusters** - Allows Eridium clusters (and jars) to be broken apart by gunfire or any other source of damage.
 - **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
 - **Jetbeasts (Almost) Everywhere** - Adds Jetbeast-spawning Catch-A-Ride